-If you are homeless tonight or will be in the next 56 days make an appointment with a homelessness officer by completing the form below.
+If you are homeless tonight or within the next 56 days or concerned that you may become homeless, please complete a referral to our Housing team by completing the form below.

 Are you legally homeless?

 You are legally classed as being ‘homeless’ if you fall into one of the categories below.
 If one of these situations is likely to apply to you within 56 days, then you are classed as being ‘threatened with homelessness’.

 - You have absolutely nowhere to live in the United Kingdom or elsewhere, which you can legally occupy.

 - It is not reasonable for you to stay in your home because you would be at risk of violence, abuse or harassment or serious threats of violence.

 - It is not reasonable for you to stay in your home because of extreme overcrowding, very poor state of repair or other special circumstance.

 - You have accommodation but cannot access it.